-There are tons and tons of wedding advice magazines and websites out there and a lot of the time they offer some great tips.
-One tip that has been popular over the last couple of years, advice that some couples have actually followed, is not so good though - the idea of replacing a live band or a DJ at your wedding reception with an iPod to save a few bucks.
+There's a tonne of wedding advice magazines and websites out there, and a lot of the time they offer some great tips.
+One tip that's been popular over the last couple of years, advice that some couples have actually followed, isn't so good though.
+The idea of replacing a live band or a DJ at your wedding reception with an iPod to save a few bucks.

 Coming Up with the Playlist

 For the guys and gals who play at weddings for a living, brainstorming a great set list or playlist is all just a part of the job, but easy it isn't!
 At the average wedding reception you have guests ranging in age from five to about ninety and coming up with several hours of music that will be entertaining while also not causing mental trauma to the kiddies and Grandma really is something of an art and not easy for an amateur to assemble, especially when you have 1,001 other things to organise.

 Finding the Music

 So let’s say, having realised that the whole playlist thing isn't easy, you go looking for a mix on iTunes.
 You can, they are there.
 But they're:

 1) more expensive than you might think and

 For example, one very popular playlist contains 40 songs at a $1.29 each, that's over $50 and you probably still won't have enough music.
 And it contains songs like Patsy Cline's 'Never no More'.
 If you are not familiar with it, it’s about a heartbroken woman ready to love again.
 Sweet, but not exactly great stuff for a joyful wedding celebration, proving that this whole wedding music stuff is hard.